Health and Safety Policy

 Health and Safety Responsibilities:

-Jennifer and Brent Geach are responsible for all Health and Safety matters at Athena Herd including:
+Jennifer and Brent Geach are responsible for all Health and Safety matters at Athena Herd CIC including:

 - acting on Health and Safety concerns;